ItinerDeveloper/Workspace-Docusign/docusign_integration_install.md

-"ImpersonatedUserID": "User ID of your DocuSign production account", "PrivateKeyFile": "./private.key", "QESIdVerificationConfigName": "DocuSign ID Verification for EU Qualified", // Only required if QES signature type is used" "AESIdVerificationConfigName": "DocuSign ID Verification for EU Advanced"  // Only required if AES signature type is used" },
+"ImpersonatedUserID": "User ID of your DocuSign production account", "PrivateKeyFile": "./private.key", "QESIdVerificationConfigName": "DocuSign ID Verification for EU Qualified", // Only required if QES signature type is used" "AESIdVerificationConfigName": "DocuSign ID Verification for EU Advanced with Liveness"  // Only required if AES signature type is used"
+},
 "Hmac": {
 "Secret": "HMAC Connect Key secret from DocuSign" // This key must be used as a secret key for the Itiner Workspace Webhook Connection.